Phlorum - Page Content

 What is Habitat Creation?

-Habitat creation is the provision of new, or the extension of existing, ecosystems, with the aim of enhancing biodiversity and the associated benefits that come from that.
-Habitat creation and enhancement requires a careful assessment of a range of local factors, as well as the needs of the stakeholders in order to improve biodiversity at the site.
-This includes assessing local conditions and wildlife, in order to maintain diverse, healthy and sustainable populations of plants and animals.
+Habitat creation and enhancement requires carefully assessing a range of local factors and the stakeholders’ needs to improve the site’s biodiversity.
+This includes assessing local conditions and wildlife to maintain diverse, healthy and sustainable populations of plants and animals.

 How the Habitat Creation and Management Process Works